 "If companies want to invest they should come to me," he said.
 "Talk to me, not with the government.
 I'm the one who has to decide how to manage it.
 Because I know exactly what the forest is for."

 The government believes that the forests are a source of income.
 Under Indonesian law, the state owns all forested land, and it's up to the ministries to determine which forest to preserve and which to develop.
-But Toggilak sees the forest as something scared, something that is so central to his sense of being that it's difficult to be separated from his ancestral lands.
+But Toggilak sees the forest as something sacred, something that is so central to his sense of being that it's difficult to be separated from his ancestral lands.

 "I want to stay in the forest because the source of life is there," he told me.
 "The forest and the people of Mentawai cannot be separated from each other."